crcong/vite-plugin-externals/README.md

 **Warning**: If you loaded `production` library in `vite dev mode` , may make `HMR` **fail**.

+You can use `disableInServe: true` option to avoid transform in serve mode.

 Eg.
 ```html
 <!-- may make HMR fail -->